Home

 The height of fashion.
 LL Buchanan, 5th Avenue, Yakima, 1911

-The earlier days, with the old family house still there, the old shop, and the coal dust from railroad coal deliveries.
+The warehouses with the family house still there, the old shop, and coal dust from the adjacent railroad coal deliveries.

 Miss Liberty from the Liberty Building in Yakima.
 1964